nicolasdanelon/UnofficialDocs/source/extensibility/completions.rst

    `Sublime Text Documentation <http://www.sublimetext.com/docs/2/tab_completion.html>`_ Official documentation on this topic.

-In the spirit of IDEs, completions provide functionality to suggest terms and insert snippets.
+In the spirit of IDEs, completions suggest terms and insert snippets.
 Completions work through the completions list or, optionally, by pressing :kbd:`Tab`.

 Note that, in the broader sense of *words that Sublime Text will look up and insert for you*, completions aren't limited to completions files, because other